ThaiHome.pics

 solar modules are waiting in the store

-Datasheet solar modules JY340P72
+Datasheet solar modules JY340P72 (according to manufacturer)

 We will use nine, serial connected Jinyuan solar modules JY340P72 having a Wp of 340 Watt each panel.